mupfdev/SNESoIP/README.md

 #### Connector modification instructions ####

-Make sure that you're cutting the retention hooks on the right side of the connectors:
+Make sure that you're cutting the retention hooks on the correct side of the connectors:

 ![Connector modification 1](hardware/images/instructions/connector-modification-01-small.jpg?raw=true)